Mrinalini Mukherjee Foundation

 "Tough old Budhia, wrinkled but resplendent in her Rajasthani ensemble of ghagra and dupatta and the formidable Mrinalini were quite a pair", Nilima Sheikh, 'Ruse for wonderment', in Transfigurations.
 (View more details about this item in a popup).

-Daily-wage laborers from Bhopal helped Mrinalini in weaving fibers within the basement studio.
+Daily-wage laborers from Bhogal helped Mrinalini in weaving fiberworks in her studio.
 (View more details about this item in a popup).

 Mural work in progress.
 (View more details about this item in a popup).